 The fact is, this is the same for any boundary line on a soccer field.
 Whether you’re talking about a corner kick, a goal, or a throw-in, none of these will occur unless the whole ball has completely crossed over the line.

-If you look at this image of a soccer field, you will notice that the goal line is the line at either end of the field that the soccer goal and net are placed upon.
+If you look at this image of a soccer field, you will notice that the goal line is the line at either end of the field where the soccer goal and net are placed.

 When the referee, or the referee’s assistant, sees the ball go across the goal line, they will stop the play and signal that the defending team must take a goal kick.

 A referee’s signal for a goal kick is their arm straight, parallel to the ground, and pointing towards the goal, where the defending team will take the goal kick.

 It also doesn’t matter how far off the ground the ball is at this moment.
 Whether the ball is in the air or on the ground, it is out of play when it crosses the goal line.

 2. A Player on the Attacking Team Must Have Touched the Ball Last

 As soon as the ball has gone out of play, the first thought a referee will have is, “who touched the ball last?”.

 This is important because the referee can only award a goal kick if the last player to touch the ball is on the attacking team.
 If the last player to touch the ball were on the defending team, the referee would award a corner kick.
 (This is one of the significant differences between a goal kick and a corner kick that we’ll look at in just a moment.)